HumasLin/Jerry.ai_takehome_practice/README.md

 Hi!

 This is Haomin Lin, and this repository includes my response to two questions in the take home practice regarding my application for Data Analyst position at Jerry.ai.
+This is a very interesting practice, and I enjoyed it very much!
+Thank you for preparing it for me!

 - My answer to the analytical question is presented in Analytical/Jerry.ai_Data_Analyst_Question.pdf.